sagiahrac/llm-d-kv-cache-manager/examples/kv_events/README.md

 ## Offline

-The offline example demonstrates how the KV-Cache Manager handles KV-Events through a dummy ZMQ publisher.
+The offline example demonstrates how the KV-Cache libraries handle KV-Events through a dummy ZMQ publisher.

 ### Prerequisites